 We represented a New York college in the purchase of a new commercial unit constructed as part of a redevelopment project in the Bronx under the federal "New Markets" tax credit program.

-- Represented an industry leading cancer research institution in a long-term lease for a 7-story building to be constructed to suit the institution on a parcel located on the Upper East Side.
-We then created a leasehold condominium for the institution to permit then to obtain a tax exemption under Section 420-a of New York's Real Property Tax Law.
+- Represented an industry leading cancer research institution in a long-term ground lease for a 7-story building to be constructed to suit the institution on a parcel located on the Upper East Side.
+We then created a leasehold condominium for the institution to permit them to obtain a tax exemption under Section 420-a of New York's Real Property Tax Law.
 Our client then cooperated with the landlord to permit a $130 million mortgage on the fee estate.

 - Negotiated the ground lease for the fee owner/ground lessor at 407 East 61 Street with Weill Cornell Medical Center including a provision permitting Cornell to convert its leasehold estate into a commercial condominium.
 Cornell entered into two subleases with itself and became the "declarant" under the declaration of condominium for the leasehold estate thereby qualifying the leasehold interest as equivalent to a fee interest under the City’s tax exemption applicable to not-for profits.
+This transaction was the transaction that led to the well-know “Cornell” letter ruling on which the real estate industry now relies for the Section 420-a tax exemption for not for profits.

 - Represented Metropolitan College of New York, a college founded in 1964 by educational pioneer Audrey Cohen, in the purchase of a commercial condominium to house its growing college programs within a $40 million development known as the Triangle Plaza Hub in the South Bronx .
 The construction and purchase of the condominium is being financed using New Markets Tax Credits.